 The development program includes discussions of public policy topics that are designed to expand fellows' perspectives and knowledge on cultural trends and other matters of broad interest.
 The public policy topics are introduced during the Fall Skill Session and further addressed during luncheons.
 Approximately ten luncheons are scheduled each year, five each semester.
 Luncheons are held during the fall and springs semesters, typically on Tuesdays.
 A buffet luncheon is held from 12:15-12:45p.m. followed by a public policy presentation from 12:45-2:00p.m.
 Public policy topics are identified in discussion with current fellows and one topic is selected for the annual focus.
-Internal (KU) and external experts are invited to present to the fellows on various facets of the selected policy topic.
+Internal and external experts are invited to present to the fellows on various facets of the selected policy topic.

-Poster Session
+Poster Sessions

-A poster session affords current fellows the opportunity to present their research and to learn about the research of other fellows.
-Faculty mentors are invited to participate in this annual event typically held in November or December.
+Two poster sessions afford current fellows the opportunity to present their research and to learn about the research of other fellows.
+One poster session is for the Self Graduate Fellowship stakeholders (internal facing) and one poster session is for the university (external facing).
+Both poster sessions are held in November or December.
 This presentation may also count towards department requirements for research presentations.